-Through a network of highly dedicated youth workers, diocesan officers and clergy and lay people, our Through a network of highly dedicated youth workers, diocedan once and start strain on the start of the start strain of the start st with Jesus has continued.
-Full detailed report available here.
+hrough a network of highly dedicated youth workers, diocesan officers and clergy and lay people, our Through a network of highly dedicated yourn workers, diocesan officers and communities life-enhancing encounters Colyer-Fergusson with Jesus has continued.

 It saw a big step forward this year with the launch of the Children and Young People's Fund.
-Significant Charitable Trust financial support from the Colver-Fergusson Charitable Trust has been matched from a diocesan fund designated for work with young people and funding from Trust for London, which will see half a million pounds released over the next 5 years to support local children's and young people's initiatives, in particular those working with excluded young people.
+Significant financial Charitable Trust support from the Colyer-Fergusson Charitable Trust has been matched from a diocesan fund designated for work with young people and funding from Trust for London, which will see half a million pounds released over the next 5 years to support local children's and young people's initiatives, in particular those working with excluded young people.

 The highly valued Diocesan Youth Council has also continued to meet on a regular basis this year - and flourishes.
 Open to those between the ages of 11 and 18, it provides a great opportunity for young people to contribute to the life of the Diocese.
 Highlights this year have included a residential gathering, a Midnight Skate and a visit to General Synod.
-To get involved contact the Children and Young People team via Sarah Cabella on sarah.cabella@rochester.anglican.org.
-Watch a film here
+Anyone with a young person interested in attending should contact the Children and Young People team via Sarah Cabella on sarah.cabella@rochester.anglican.org.